ruppinlab/tcga-microbiome-prediction/README.md

 minutes on a typical computer, depending on the internet connection.

-Miniconda3 supplies conda, a tool for managing dependencies of a project and setting up a reproducible environment in which to run scientific code.
+Miniconda3 supplies conda, a tool for managing dependencies of a project and setting up a reproducible environment in which to run code.

-To obtain the source of the project and create a conda environment with the tools needed to run the project, execute the following.
+To obtain the source of the project and create a conda environment with the tools needed to run the project, execute the following:

 ```bash
 git clone https://github.com/ruppinlab/tcga-microbiome-prediction.git